300gramsfresh peaches- peeled and dicedabout 3 peaches

 Let the dough sit covered for 8-12 hours, until the dough is risen about 75%.

-Take 140 grams (½ cup) of the reserved softened peaches from the peach juice and chop into small pieces.
-Do not use all of the peaches as your dough will be way too wet.
+Take the reserved peaches from the peach juice and chop into small pieces.

 Spread the dough out into a large rectangle on an unfloured surface.
 Sprinkle ⅔ of the struesel and peaches on the dough.
 Roll the dough up like a cinnamon roll and then sprinkle a little bit more streusel (leaving a little more for the top) and the remaining chopped peaches.